-Thinking of raising honey bees in your backyard?
-Besides producing delicious local honey and wax, honeybees pollinate garden flowers and plants, given them a big boost.
+International Honey Bee Day is August 20!
+In addition to producing delicious local honey and wax, honey bees pollinate garden flowers and plants, giving them a big boost.
 Bees are also quite independent!
-Learn the basics of beekeeping and whether it’s right for you with our Beekeeping 101 Guide.
+Learn the basics of beekeeping and whether it’s right for you with our Beekeeping 101 series.

 Almost anyone can master the skills necessary to be a good beekeeper.
 Your journey to successful beekeeping begins with preparation.
 You should learn all that you can about bee hive management before your bees arrive.
 Here are some things to consider about keeping bees: